Bubble Sort with Stability

 .

-Since we only swap adjacent inverted pairs and do not touch elements with the same value, this algorithm is a stable sort.
+Moreover, since we only swap adjacent inversion pairs and do not touch elements with the same value, this algorithm is a stable sort.

-The time complexity of this algorithm remains .
-The actual number of operations is similar to selection sort, forming an arithmetic series sum, approximately times.
+The time complexity of this algorithm remains , similar to selection sort in terms of actual execution count, also a summation of an arithmetic sequence, approximately times.

 Bubble Sort

-This algorithm is called Bubble Sort because its execution resembles bubbles rising from the end of the array to the head, each time pushing the smallest value to its correct position.
+This algorithm is called Bubble Sort, because its execution process resembles bubbles rising from the end of the array to the head, each time pushing the minimum value to the correct position.

 Early Termination of the Algorithm

-One issue mentioned with selection sort is that its time complexity is unaffected by the initial order of data.
-Even if the input array is already sorted, selection sort still performs operations.
+A problem with selection sort mentioned above is that its time complexity is completely unrelated to the initial order of the data.
+Even if the input array is already sorted, selection sort will still perform operations.

 // further optimize by terminating the algorithm early when the array is sorted